The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 How well and how quickly does air purifier increase the quality of indoor air depends on:

 - Fan speed and therefore airflow.
-Airflow is measure in CFM (cubic feet per minute); the best and most powerful air purifiers can achieve the maximum airflow of about 300 CFM.
+Airflow is measure in CFM (cubic feet per minute); the best and most powerful air purifiers can achieve the maximum airflow of over 300 CFM.

 The amount of air an air purifier can clean is measured by CADR ratings.
 CADR stands for Clean Air Delivery Rate.
 Here is an example of how to look at CADR.